quinnkenri/disaster-zone-do-not-enter/README.md

 # Learning-etc
 Learning C and stuff

-Created with the help of textbooks, Google, ChatGPT and my own deteriorating sanity
+Created with the help of ChatGPT and my own deteriorating sanity